Precious Okoyomon: But Did U Die? (2020)

-Okoyomon's second book "But Did U Die?" will be published by Wonder Press in 2020.
+Okoyomon's second book "But Did U Die?" was published by Wonder Press in 2024.
 In an advanced blurb for the book by Eileen Myles, they write "Precious is every kind of artist but [they] could only be a poet.
 [Their] ‘also’ barges into every world, [Their] work is pure manifesto, stopping to laugh, it’s bawdy and pretty, handsome, cataclysmic and righteous.
 It’s food.
 It’s impatient and entirely on [their] own time and I think [they] touch ours, everyone else’s, in a burn the earth Jimi Hendrix way.
 No, [they're] post him.
 The earth is burnt.
 [They] start there."

 Influences and Inspirations

 Okoyomon's practice has been influenced by the work of Pope L., Adrian Piper, Eileen Myles, Arthur Jafa, Pierre Huyghe, Anicka Yi, and Rirkrit Tiravanija.
 In an article in Artsy, Anicka Yi recognized Okoyomon as one of the female artists who deserves the art world's attention, calling Okoyomon "brilliant" and writing that she "believes [Okoyomon] is expanding the boundaries of what art can be."
 In a conversation at Art Basel Miami on Artist's influences, moderated by Hans Ulrich Obrist, Okoyomon and Rirkrit Tiravanija spoke about the inspiration they have had on each others work.